 - Operating Expenses are the day-to-day costs of running your business, such as rent, utilities, marketing, and salaries.

-- Net Profit is the final figure in a P&L statement that shows your business’s overall financial performance.
+- Net Profit is the final figure in a Profit & Loss statement that shows your business’s overall financial performance.
 It is calculated by subtracting your operating expenses from your gross profit.

-- Regularly reviewing your P&L statement lets you gain valuable insights into your business’s financial health and make informed decisions to help achieve your goals.
+- Regularly reviewing your Profit & Loss statement lets you gain valuable insights into your business’s financial health and make informed decisions to help achieve your goals.

-To access the Profit & Loss report in Stratify, go to the Reports tab and choose Profit & Loss from the dropdown options.
+To access the Profit & Loss report in Wholeseller, go to the Reports tab and choose Profit & Loss from the dropdown options.

-This report is frequently updated as Stratify receives new data from Amazon.
-For example, sales figures are updated every 2-3 hours daily, while reimbursements are updated once daily.
+This report is frequently updated as Wholeseller receives new data from Amazon.
+Sales figures are updated every 2-3 hours during the day, while reimbursements are updated once daily.

 Reconciliation, refunds, and other expenses, such as FBA inbound shipments, disposal fees, storage fees, and advertising, are updated after each payment disbursement or settlement close.

-Amazon provides a report at the end of each settlement period, usually every two weeks, which contains a vast amount of information and is used to reconcile your data.
-A timestamp on the P&L indicates the last fully reconciled date after a settlement report was received.
+Amazon provides a report at the end of each settlement period, usually every 2 weeks, which contains a vast amount of information and is used to reconcile your data.
+A timestamp on the Profit & Loss indicates the last fully reconciled date after receiving a settlement report.

 Changing the View Timeframe

 The default Profit & Loss report display is for the current month.
 You can switch the view by selecting a preset date range, including Daily, Weekly, Monthly, Quarterly, Yearly, or Custom, and then clicking “View.”

 Income & Expense Categories

 The “Income and Expenses” section comprises both items monitored automatically from Amazon and any items you enter in the “Other Income,” “Other Expenses,” and optional “Inbound Shipping” sections.